snovvcrash/usbrip/README.md

 $ sudo -H ./install.sh [-s, --storages]
 ```

-:exclamation: **Note**: when using `-s` option during installation, make sure that system logs do contain at least one *external* USB device entry.
+:alien: **Note**: when using `-s` option during installation, make sure that system logs do contain at least one *external* USB device entry.
 It is a necessary condition for usbrip to successfully create the list of trusted devices (and as a result, successfully create the violations storage).

 After the installation completes, feel free to remove the usbrip folder.